Preparing for Jury Duty

-At some point in time, you will received an official looking envelope in the mail with your name on it.
+At some point in time, you will receive an official-looking envelope in the mail with your name on it.
 Seeing this may fill you with worry or anxiety, but have no fear.
 Jury duty is a normal part of being an American Citizen.
 If you have been accused of a crime, it is your inalienable right, as an American Citizen, to stand in front of a jury, rather than a judge, to defend yourself.
 With this right, however, comes the duty to serve as a juror when you are called upon to do so.

 You Absolutely Must Appear at Court